JohnCoene/javascript-for-r/_book/7-01-webpack-npm-intro.md

 ## Minification {#webpack-minification}

-Web browsers always need to load the files necessary to render a webpage, be it a static website, a shiny application, or a standalone widget.
+Web browsers always need to load the files necessary to render a webpage, be it a static website, a Shiny application, or a standalone widget.
 Loading those files can take critical time and make the loading of a web application slow.
 Therefore it is good practice to reduce the size of those files.
 This includes compressing images, so they are smaller in size and load faster but also "minifying" CSS and JavaScript code.

 When writing code us humans like to use comprehensible variable names, line breaks, spaces and other things that help make things clear and readable.
 Machines however, do not need much of that, as long as the code is valid, it will run.